 Does the Authors Adventures site only include authors?

-We have some exceptions to include other published creators, such as poets, playwrights, illustrators, etc., if it makes sense for the path of the road trip, but we try to stick mostly with authors.
+Some exceptions include other published creators, such as poets, playwrights, illustrators, etc., if it makes sense for the road trip path, but we stick mostly with authors.

 Are all the places free?